-- Trap sending enabled: Enables or disables the sending of a TRAP message to the SNMP manager.
-Value range: "Yes", "No" Default: "No" - Trap destination: IP address or hostname of the SNMP manager that receives traps. - Trap destination port: Port on which the SNMP manager is receiving TRAP messages.
-Default: 162 - Trap community: SNMP community string for the SNMP manager receiving TRAP messages.
-Default: "snmp" - Queries allowed: Allows or disallows queries by the SNMP manager. - Query password: Password for the execution of a query by the SNMP manager. - Diagnostic sending enabled: Enables or disables the sending of diagnostic data to the SNMP manager.
-Value range: "Yes", "No" Default: "No" - Diagnostic destination: IP address or hostname of the SNMP manager receiving diagnostic data. - Diagnostic destination port: Port on which the SNMP manager is receiving diagnostic data.
+• Trap sending enabled: Enables or disables the sending of a TRAP message to the SNMP manager.

+- Trap destination: IP address or hostname of the SNMP manager that receives traps. - Trap destination port: Port on which the SNMP manager is receiving TRAP messages. - Default: 162 - Trap community: SNMP community string for the SNMP manager receiving TRAP messages.

+Default: "snmp"

+- Queries allowed: Allows or disallows queries by the SNMP manager. - Query password: Password for the execution of a guery by the SNMP manager.

-- Diagnostic community: SNMP community string for the SNMP manager receiving diagnostic data. - Diagnostic to generic destination: Enables or disables the sending of diagnostic data to a generic destination.
-Value range: "Yes", "No" Default: "No" - QoS traps to QCU: Enables or disables the sending of TRAP messages to the QCU server.
-Value range: "Yes", "No" Default: "No" - QCU address: IP address or hostname of the QCU server. - QCU port: Port on which the QCU server is listening for messages.
-Default: 12010. - QCU community: QCU community string.
-Default: "QOSCD". - QoS to generic destination: Enables or disables the sending of QoS traps to a generic destination.
-Value range: "Yes", "No" Default: "No"
+Diagnostic sending enabled: Enables or disables the sending of diagnostic data to the SNMP manager.

+- Diagnostic destination: IP address or hostname of the SNMP manager receiving diagnostic data. - Diagnostic destination port: Port on which the SNMP manager is receiving diagnostic data. - Diagnostic community: SNMP community string for the SNMP manager receiving diagnostic data. - Diagnostic to generic destination: Enables or disables the sending of SNMP traps to a generic destination.

+QoS traps to QCU: Enables or disables the sending of TRAP messages to the QCU server.

+- QCU address: IP address or hostname of the QCU server. - QCU port: Port on which the QCU server is listening for messages.

+Default: 12010.

+QCU community: QCU community string.

+Default: "QOSCD".

+QoS to generic destination: Enables or disables the sending of QoS traps to a generic destination.